handsontable/handsontable/docs/next/guides/getting-started/setting-options.md

     });
     ```
 3. In the [`cells`](@/api/options.md#cells) function's body, implement a logic that selects your required row(s).<br>
-   For example, to make each cell of the first row and each cell of the fourth row read-only, and assign a `read-only-background` class to them:
+   For example, to make each cell of the first row and each cell of the fourth row read-only:
     ```js
     const hot = new Handsontable(container, {
       // the `cells` options overwrite all other options